Basics for Septic Systems

 Aerobic systems are more complex and require more maintenance.
 Some maintenance may be performed by homeowners for systems using secondary treatment or drip irrigation, and surface application disposal.
 Some permitting authorities have adopted more stringent requirements, which may require homeowner training or even prohibit homeowner maintenance.
 Check with your permitting authority to find out if it has adopted more stringent requirements.
 Contracting with a licensed maintenance provider to check, troubleshoot and test the system as required in 30 TAC §285.91(4) will help ensure that the system operates correctly.
 The maintenance provider inspects components of the system and notes whether or not every component is working during each quarterly site visit.
 If the system uses an electronic monitor, automatic radio or telephone to notify the maintenance provider of system or component failure and to monitor the amount of disinfection in the system, reporting may be reduced to every six months.
 The maintenance provider will tell the homeowner of any problems or repairs to be made.
 Any required repairs that are not made will be reported to the permitting authority.

-When disinfection of secondarily effluent is required, use a chlorine tablet made from calcium hypochlorite that is certified for wastewater disinfection by EPA.
+When disinfection of secondary effluent is required, use a chlorine tablet made from calcium hypochlorite that is certified for wastewater disinfection by EPA.
 The tablets are very reactive and will kill 99% of the bacteria present in the effluent within 10 minutes.
 Follow all warning and precaution statements of the chlorine tablet manufacturer to protect yourself and the system equipment.
 DO NOT USE TABLETS DESIGNED FOR SWIMMING POOL USE AS THESE MAY RELEASE AN EXPLOSIVE GAS CALLED NITROGEN CHLORIDE.

 The TCEQ's Small Business and Local Government Assistance Section offers free, confidential help to small businesses and local governments working to comply with state environmental regulations.
 Call us at 1-800-447-2827.